History Repeating (song): Critical reception

 The song received favorable reviews from music critics.
 Adam Webb from Daily Herald stated, "Miss Shirley Bassey's vocals keep "History Repeating" jazzy while the Propellerheads try to speed things up in the background."
 British magazine Music Week gave it five out of five, adding, "The next big thing?
 The Props certainly get hips swinging with their frantic beat and driving bass.
 Bassey's awesome diva vocals add the icing on the cake.
 Set to be massive in the wake of OHMSS."
 Also Brad Beatnik from their RM Dance Update rated "History Repeating" five out of five, picking it as Tune of the Week.
 He stated that "the Welsh wonder delivers a unique and commanding vocal over a frenetic guitar-riff, funky keys and beats groove".

 A reviewer from NME wrote, "The 'Miss' is a sharp touch, the sleeve a masterpiece of retro-cool, and the whole notion something of a glam-pop wet dream in the making.
 Inevitably, alas, the end product isn't quite the ermine-upholstered, chandelier-hung ballroom full of champagne that it should have been.
 Sure, La Bassey laps up her imperious seen-it-all vocal like she's sucking down a mouthful of melted Belgian chocolate, but the Props seem too awestruck and reverential to provide anything but jaunty cha-cha-cha beats and some skittish techno-lite for afters."
 Sunday Mercury noted the singer's "passionate performance".
 Ian Hyland from Sunday Mirror gave the song eight out of ten, commenting, "Continuing their Bond obsession the 'heads enlist the not-bad vocal talents of Shirley Bassey in a corking dance-meets-diva style."

 Music video

 The retro style of the song was also continued with the accompanying music video, directed by Pedro Romhanyi and filmed in monochrome.
-The opening of which is themed on a BBC TV jazz show called Jazz 1200, hosted by "Roger Humphries" (not to be confused with the jazz drummer Roger Humphries), clearly refers to music shows of the 1960s, such as Jazz 625.
+The video shows a performance of the song on a BBC TV jazz show called Jazz 1200 hosted by "Roger Humphries" (not to be confused with the jazz drummer Roger Humphries) and which is a reference to music shows of the 1960s such as Jazz 625.
 Scenes from the video shoot were included in the Divas are Forever DVD.